-DELIVERABLES mig plementation of Zero Trust Network Access of Department resources and gration of all shared files and documents from on-premises systems g., physical servers) to the cloud.
+Implementation of Zero Trust Network Access of Department resources and migration of all shared files and documents from on-premises systems (e.g., physical servers) to the cloud.

 2023-24 MILESTONES BY DECEMBER 31, 2023: a) Research Zero Trust Network Access solutions; and, b) Design cloud storage services for the migration of shared files.
-BY MARCH 31, 2024: Dresure and configure Zero Trust Network Access solution and cloud.
-Procure and configure Zero Trust Network Access solution and cloud storage service.
+BY MARCH 31, 2024: Procure and configure Zero Trust Network Access solution and cloud storage service.
 BY JUNE 30, 2024: a) Implement Zero Trust Network Access solution; and, b) Migrate all shared files to the cloud.
-2022.24 The estimated cost of \$20,000 for producement of a Zoro Trust Network

-The estimated cost of \$20,000 for procurement of a Zero Trust Network Access solution has been included in the Fiscal Year (FY) 2023-24 Final Budget. -- --
+2023-24 RESOURCES The estimated cost of \$20,000 for procurement of a Zero Trust Network Access solution has been included in the Fiscal Year (FY) 2023-24 Final Budget.

-Project #4: (NEW) Secure Messaging and Document Uploads in the Pension and Retirement Information System (PARIS)
+Project #4: (NEW)

+Secure Messaging and Document Uploads in the Pension and Retirement Information System (PARIS)